BMO-Interpolations and Jump Detection for Functions in $BV\cap BMO$: Abstract

 \section{Abstract}

-In this article, we prove interpolation results for $BMO$ in Lorentz spaces.
-From these results, we derive interpolation theorems in Besov spaces, the space $BV$, and fractional Sobolev spaces.
-As an application, we obtain geometric information about the jump set of functions in $BV \cap BMO$.
+A generalization of the John--Nirenberg inequality is established.
+As a consequence, local and global $BMO$--interpolation inequalities in Lorentz spaces $L^{q,\gamma}$ are obtained for the full range $0<q<\infty$ and $0<\gamma\leq\infty$.
+These inequalities yield interpolation results in Besov spaces, fractional Sobolev spaces, and the space $BV$, including corresponding weak spaces.
+As a geometric application, consequences for the jump set of functions in $BV\cap BMO$ are derived.